 The City of Oakland's Public Art Program commissions original works of art for public spaces throughout Oakland.
 The program enriches the city’s visual environment, integrates the creative thinking of artists into public construction projects, and provides a means for citizens and visitors to enjoy and experience cultural diversity.
-Projects are funded through a 1.5% allocation from all eligible City and Redevelopment Agency capital improvement projects and eligible grant revenue.
+Public Art projects are funded through a 1.5% allocation from all eligible City of Oakland capital improvement projects and eligible grant revenue.

 - Measure DD: Lake Merritt - Estuary Channel

 - Measure DD: Lake Merritt Garden Gates

 - Measure DD: Lakeside Green Streets Project

 To learn about these current projects and recently completed Public Art Projects, visit our Public Art Projects page.

 Public Art Calls for Artists